Tutopiya Logo

 Command word / phraseWhat the question wantsTypical transpiration stem

-SuggestApply to context”Suggest why a plant wilts in dry, windy conditions.”
+SuggestApply to new context”Suggest why a plant wilts on a hot, windy day.”

 Worked exam-style stems (how to answer the wording)

-1. “Define transpiration.”
-Loss of water vapour from the aerial parts of a plant (mainly through stomata in leaves).
-Mark-scheme reward: water vapour + aerial parts + stomata.
+1. “Define the term transpiration.”
+Transpiration is the loss of water vapour from aerial parts of a plant, especially through stomata in leaves.
+Mark-scheme reward: water vapour, stomata/leaves.

 When you can recognise the wording instantly, work the full set on the Transport in Plants topical past paper questions and the Transpiration quiz.

-How transpiration connects to the rest of Biology (0610)
+How transpiration connects to the rest of the syllabus

 Common mistakes students make

-• Defining transpiration as loss of liquid water — it is water vapour.
+• Defining transpiration as loss of liquid water instead of water vapour.

 When you need more support

-If transpiration questions keep tripping you up — especially transpiration pull or factor explanations — work through the Transport topical past paper questions and the Transpiration quiz, then get focused help from a Cambridge IGCSE Biology tutor.
+If transpiration questions keep costing marks — especially potometer practicals and factor questions — work through the Transport in Plants topical past paper questions and the Transpiration quiz, then get focused help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

 Is transpiration hard in Cambridge IGCSE Biology?
-The definition is straightforward.
-Marks are lost on transpiration pull explanations and factor questions without biological reasons.
+The definition is simple, but marks are lost on factors (direction of effect) and guard cell mechanism.

 How do I revise transpiration effectively?
-Read the subtopic notes, practise the leaf pathway and factor explains, then take the Transpiration quiz.
+Learn the definition, build a factors table, practise guard cell explanations, then take the Transpiration quiz.

 Ready to master Cambridge IGCSE Biology transpiration?

-Start with the Transpiration subtopic page, then book a free trial with a Cambridge IGCSE Biology specialist to turn transpiration into guaranteed marks.
+Start with the Transpiration subtopic page, then book a free trial with a Cambridge IGCSE Biology specialist.

 Ready to Excel in Your Studies?